This article has links to products and services we love, which we may make commission from.

 Chocolate Mountain is tucked away in Durness’s Balnakeil Craft Village and sells ‘the world’s best chocolate’ and truffles at tourist prices.

-The village is also home to the John Lennon Memorial Garden; as a kid the Beatles singer used to holiday in Durness with his family and visited again with his own.
+The village is also home to the John Lennon Memorial Garden; as a kid, the Beatles singer used to holiday in Durness with his family and visited again on his own.

-Durness has one of the most beautiful campsites I’ve seen but if it is windy there is limited protection.
+Durness has one of the most beautiful campsites I’ve seen, but it has limited protection if it is windy.

-The site has a restaurant/pub on the side of it.
+The site has a restaurant/pub on the side.

 Sidestep Trip: Handa Island